 We’re looking to the future, but we would never forget our past.
 That’s why some of the valuable content first developed as TEDxCreative Coast is still displayed here.

 In the fall of 2015 a group of local TEDx supporters and community action heroes renamed the event “TEDxSavannah,” with the successful legacy and forward thinking strategies of years of great local “Ideas Worth Spreading” to carry on.
-This all-volunteer group currently includes Cecilia Arango, Laura Lee Bocade, Clinton Edminster, Allison Hersh, Karla Jennings, Brian Judson, Francesca Macchiaverna, Jessica McBride, Jen Roberts, Lizann Roberts and Rachael Tiede.
+This all-volunteer group currently includes Cecilia Arango, Kelley Boyd, Clinton Edminster, Ravi Gondaliya, Allison Hersh, Karla Jennings, Francesca Macchiaverna, Jessica McBride, Mickie McNamara and Rachael Tiede.